-Waiver requests for consideration of alternative or limited collection of personal information or alternative forms of research participant payment (including cash or alternative gift cards) may be requested.
+Waiver requests for consideration of alternative or limited collection of personal information or alternative forms of research participant payment may be requested.
 Requests for a waiver may be submitted for a study by using the AU Research Participant - Waiver Request.

 Waiver requests must detail the following:

 Decisions on authorizing a waiver must be unanimous.